CouncilofLorien/counciloflorien.github.io/docs/news/scenario-ahobbitsquest.md

 ## A Hobbit's Quest

 {: .px-4 .fs-4 .fw-200 .text-center }
-In fact I will go so far as to send you on this adventure.<br>
-Very amusing for me, very good for you—and profitable too, very likely,<br>
-if ever you get over it.
+In fact I will go so far as to send you on this adventure.
+Very amusing for me, very good for you—and profitable too, very likely, if ever you get over it.

 _—The Hobbit_
 {: .px-8 .fs-4 .fw-500 .text-center }